 — Ashley Connell, CEO & Founder, Prowess Project

 2. You’re Comfortable With Uncertainty

-A large part of being an entrepreneur is dealing with uncertainty.
+A large part of deciding if you should start a business is dealing with uncertainty.
 Especially when first starting out, the success of the business is uncertain.
 The revenue of a new business tends to go up and down.
 One month, you may have enough profit to invest in a new piece of equipment or marketing strategy.
 The next month, it could be a struggle to pay your employees, let alone yourself.

 This uncertainty is not for every type of personality.
 Even if you decide to open a low-risk business, such as a franchise, the uncertainty of employees showing up or vendors forgetting an order is enough of an unknown to keep an entrepreneur up at night.
 Before starting your own business, make sure you’re comfortable with all types of uncertainty.

 What gets measured, gets improved.
 If, as a business owner, you fail to track and measure your finances, you won’t be able to improve certain areas of the business.
 For example, you won’t know if the new product line is outperforming other products, or you won’t know your highest-performing associates.

 If you find yourself tracking your own personal finances with a budget, or you’re studying your current employer’s financial statements, you may be ready to start your own business.
 If you hire a bookkeeper for your business, you don’t have to be an expert in creating financial statements like profit and loss, balance sheet, and cash flow; however, you need to know enough to interpret the performance of your business.

 As a business owner, you get to make the big decisions for the company.
 If you’ve ever worked hard on a project or an initiative only to have the boss decide to go another direction, you know how frustrating it can be to be ignored.
 As the boss of your own business, you’re calling the shots and making the big decisions.
 If that sounds appealing to you, you may want to be a business owner.